 |MUS 536 Topics in Music Education||3 SH|

 This course represents an opportunity for students to pursue in greater depth topics introduced in other courses or topics not covered in present courses in music education.
 The subject matter would change each time the course is offered.
 Topics might include specific music education methodologies, ensemble management, program development, or updates in the field.
 Prerequisite: must hold valid teaching certificate.
 Every other fall.

 |MUS 541 Early Music||3 SH|

 This course offers an in-depth stylistic analysis of selected pre-Baroque compositions.
-Emphasis is on listening to and the discussion of representative compositions from the Ars Nova to the late 16th century.
+Emphasis is on listening to and discussion of representative compositions from the Ars Nova to the late sixteenth century.
 Every sixth summer.

 |MUS 542 Music in the Baroque Era||3 SH|